zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 <a name="domain-based-configuration-configuration-apis-the-trustedauthorityhost-function"></a>
 ### The trustedAuthorityHost function

 The Server-side `PortalContext.TrustedAuthorityHost` function returns the host name under which the extension was loaded.
-For example, an extension may need to know if it is being called from `portal.azure.com` or `Contoso.azure.com`.
+For example, an extension may need to know if it is being called from `portal.azure.com` or `contoso.azure.com`.
 In the first case `TrustedAuthorityHost` will contain `portal.azure.com` and in the second, `contoso.azure.com`.

 **NOTE**: If the extension needs to change its configuration based on the domain of the caller, the recommended solution is to use domain-based configuration, which is designed specifically for this sort of work.
 It is preferred over coding directly against values returned by `PortalContext.TrustedAuthorityHost`.

 <a name="domain-based-configuration-configuration-apis-the-getsharedsettings-function"></a>
 ### The getSharedSettings function

-In the `MsPortalFx.Settings.getSharedSettings()` function, selected values from Shell are exposed through an RPC call for the following reasons.
+In the `MsPortalFx.Settings.getSharedSettings()` function, selected values from the Shell are exposed through an RPC call for the following reasons.

  1. Extensions do not need individual copies of commonly defined values, such as the support URL.

  1. Changes to shared settings do not require simultaneous redeployment of extensions.

-The first call by the extension to this API results in an RPC call from the extension to Shell.
+The first call by the extension to this API results in an RPC call from the extension to the Shell.
 After that, the results are served from a cache.

 The `MsPortalFx.Settings.getSharedSettings()` API returns an object whose root is empty and reserved for future use, except for a `links` property that contains the following links collection structure, as defined in `src\SDK\Framework\TypeScript\MsPortalFx\SharedSettings.d.ts`.